 Rachel Ratliff

-WCA Past resident
+WCA Past President

 Rachel Ratliff, MS, PPC, NCC, received her master’s degree from the University of Wyoming in Community Mental Health Counseling and is currently a doctoral student in the Counselor Education and Supervision program at the University of Wyoming.
 Rachel spent over a decade in education before returning to school to become a counselor.
 She currently works on the Behavioral Health Services unit at Ivinson Memorial and as a Mental Health Examiner for Albany County.
 Rachel is licensed as a Provisional Professional Counselor in the state of Wyoming.